MizfarHussain/Crypto-app-deployment/README.md

 # ⚙️ Automated CI/CD Pipeline
 The buildspec.yml file enables automated deployments using AWS CodePipeline.

+1.)
 Source: Connect CodePipeline to your code repository (e.g., GitHub, AWS CodeCommit).
+When you connect to a source like GitHub, CodePipeline automatically creates a webhook in your repository.
+This webhook is     what triggers the pipeline to run every time you git push new changes.

 1.)
 Build: